 The Energy Policy should be set out to kick off the process.
 It should be appropriate to the purpose of the organisation and provide the direction for its energy planning and performance improvement activities.
 ISO 50001 includes key requirements that the policy needs to cover.

 Set up your energy management team.
-Identify and involve the key people who together can implement the EnMS standard and overcome any challenges.
+Identify and involve the key people who together can implement the EnMS standard and continual energy performance improvement, overcoming any challenges.
 Senior colleagues can help steer and act as ambassadors for the project.
 Delivery colleagues can act as key-connectors leading and co-ordinating local action.

 Provide structured training, as required, and help make the process as friction-free as possible for them to deliver on the requirements.